hjgode/SIGNALduino330_esp32/SIGNALduino330/README.md

 Compile it and have fun.
 If you are using the Arduino IDE, you have to copy all the libs into your sketch folder and alter some includes.

+### Using Arduino IDE (1.6.x)

+Ensure you installed the Espressif ESP32 Arduino support files.

+clone the repo.

+Create dir SIGNALDuino inside your Sketchbook dir

+Copy repo files of SIGNALDuino dir to Sketchbook/SIGNALDuino dir.

+Open the RF_Receiver/RF_Receiver.ino in Arduino IDE and compile and flash to a ESP32 board (tested on an ESP32 Developer C board)

 ### Using SIGNALDuino in FHEM

 If you want to use the SIGNALDuino with FHEM, you can use it directly from FHEM.
 No neet to compile any sourcode.